clearhaus/applepaymerchant/README.md

      ```bash
      docker pull clearhaus/applepaymerchant
      ```
      Use `docker-compose` to start the container.
-Token will be printed in the output log.
+Tokens will be printed in the output log.
      ```bash
      docker-compose up